adorade/boodark/README.md

 Have a bug or a feature request?
 Please search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/adorade/boodark/issues/new).

+## Cheatsheet

+In order to check the UI elements more easily, a cheatsheet containing the phpMyadmin UI can be found at [BooDark Cheatsheet](https://adorade.github.io/boodark/docs/) (WIP).

 ## License

 BooDark Theme is licensed under [MIT](LICENSE)